swagger-api/swagger-node/README.md

 ### To run

-You must first install the express module (see the [express framework site] (http://expressjs.com/guide.html):
+You must first install the express module.
+See the [express framework site](http://expressjs.com/guide.html) for a guide and quick start.

 <pre>
 npm install express